A-Z Index

 Employers are subject to the Cal/OSHA COVID-19 Prevention Non-Emergency Regulations or, in some workplaces, the Cal/OSHA Aerosol Transmissible Diseases (ATD) Standard.
 For additional information, review the COVID-19 Prevention Non-Emergency Regulations FAQs.

-Reporting COVID-19 Cases
+Reporting COVID-19 & Acute Respiratory Illness Cases

-Report to LAC DPH online.
+Clusters must be reported to LAC DPH online.

 Once LAC DPH receives a cluster report, we will initiate a response to determine the risk of worksite transmission based on number of cases, their work location and duties, how/if the cases interacted with each other and if they share a household or carpool with each other.